Investiture of Edward, Prince of Wales: Ceremony

 Despite fears of rain, the day of the investiture was hot and sunny.
 The Royal Family arrived at Holyhead on the Royal Yacht Victoria and Albert, returning from the King and Queen's coronation tour to Dublin.
 They travelled by train to Griffith's Crossing, where they were joined by an escort of Life Guards that accompanied a carriage procession on the 2.5 miles by road to the castle.
 Edward, in white satin breeches and purple velvet cloak, went ahead, and paused at Castle Square to address the crowd in Welsh: he had been tutored by Lloyd George to say "Môr o gân yw Cymru i gyd" ("all Wales is a sea of song").
-Lloyd George only had a small role on the day: he presenting the key to the castle to the king when he arrived 20 minutes after Edward.
+Lloyd George only had a small role on the day: presenting the key to the castle to the king when he arrived 20 minutes after Edward.

 Once the king and his party were in place at the canopy in the outer bailey, Edward was escorted there by the Gorsedd of Bards arrayed in their new silk robes, and by peers in scarlet and ermine robes.
-The King was attended by the Prime Minister and the Home Secretary – respectively Herbert Asquith and Winston Churchill – both in formal court dress.
+The King was attended by the Prime Minister and the Home Secretary – respectively H. H. Asquith and Winston Churchill – both in formal court dress.
 Churchill had a prominent role: he read out the letters patent appointing Edward as Prince of Wales.